yasirbhutta/yasirbhutta.github.io/canva/index.md

 1. Canva offers a free plan with access to all design features.
 2. Using the "Lock" feature prevents you from accidentally selecting or editing an element.
+3. Canva is only for creating presentations?
+4. Sharing a design in Canva gives everyone edit access.
+5. Canva collaboration features require a paid subscription.
+6. You can only import your own photos into Canva.
+7. You can only use your own photos and graphics in Canva.
+8. Collaboration features in Canva let you work on a design with others in real-time.
+9. Canva only allows you to create static images.
+10. Collaboration features allow for real-time editing with multiple users.
+11. Uploading your own photos and graphics is not possible in Canva.
+12. Canva provides a library of free stock photos and illustrations.
+13. All design elements within the library are guaranteed to be copyright-free.
+14. Canva offers basic animation tools for creating simple motion graphics.

 **Answer Key (True/False):**

 1. False
 2. True
+3. False - Canva allows you to create a variety of designs, including presentations, social media graphics, posters, documents, and more.
+4. False - You can control the permission level for shared designs, allowing view only, comment, or edit access.
+5. False - Basic collaboration features like inviting others to edit your design are available in the free version of Canva.
+6. False - Canva offers a large library of free stock photos, illustrations, and icons you can use in your designs.
+7. False - Canva provides a vast library of free stock photos, illustrations, and icons you can use in your designs.
+8. (True) - Collaboration tools allow multiple people to edit the same design simultaneously and see each other's changes.
+9. False - You can also create animations and short videos.
+10. True
+11. False
+12. True
+13. (False) - It's important to check the license of each element before using it commercially.
+14. True

 ## Multiple Choice (Select the best answer)